nicholas-long/environment/zet/20230929145418/README.md

   - [20230930041018](/zet/20230930041018/README.md) fsdb future ideas
 - run build script `build-fsdb` to build optimized components.
   - i tried to make the whole thing with just scripts, but it is just too slow to handle billions of rows.
+- fsdb can load roughly 30 million rows of real data per hour with a 12 core machine on a SSD
+  - [20231004133128](/zet/20231004133128/README.md) an optimized hashcode generator for partitioning work into multiple processes

 ## how data is stored
 - the first field of the data is regarded as an ID